gflohr/qgoda-site/en/docs/excluding-files.md

 ## Excluding Files From Being Watched

-There is another configuration variable `C:exclude_watch` that specifies files and directories that should not be watched.
+There is another configuration variable `C:exclude-watch` that specifies files and directories that should not be watched.
 If you omit that variable, the contents of `C:exclude` is taken instead.

 Note that Qgoda by default re-includes the directory `P:_views`.